What is Chemotherapy and How Does it Work?

 As mentioned above, chemo drugs kill cancer cells and keep them from growing and spreading.
 However, they can perform different functions depending on the type of drug, your type of cancer, and other individual factors.
 Some chemotherapy drugs kill and slow the growth of cancer cells only while others destroy both healthy cells and cancerous cells.
 Another function of chemo drugs is preventing tumors from developing the blood vessels that enable them to multiply at a faster rate.
 Chemo can also attack the genes of a cancer cell so it can’t develop into a new tumor.

 Determining the Effectiveness of Your Chemotherapy

-While you’re going through chemotherapy, your oncologist at Western Maryland Health System will observe you for indications that the treatment is effective or that it’s time to try something else.
+While you’re going through chemotherapy, your oncologist at UPMC Western Maryland will observe you for indications that the treatment is effective or that it’s time to try something else.
 Blood tests, X-rays, physical exams, and your own report are the most efficient ways of knowing how well a certain chemo drug works for you.
 It’s always possible that you may need to switch to a different chemo drug or use alternate methods of treatment such as radiation therapy, immunotherapy, and/or hormone therapy.